medic/cht-docs/content/en/apps/guides/debugging/Securely-sharing-your-development-environment.md

 ## Prereqs
 This guide assumes:
-* You have a local dev instances set up of cht-core https://github.com/medic/cht-core/blob/master/DEVELOPMENT.md
+* You have a local dev instance set up of cht-core https://github.com/medic/cht-core/blob/master/DEVELOPMENT.md
 * You have medic-android repo checked out and can compile the android app from scratch https://github.com/medic/medic-android/
 * You  have the generic Medic Mobile app installed on your android device https://play.google.com/store/apps/details?id=org.medicmobile.webapp.mobile&hl=en_US
 * You have an Ubuntu >18.04 server with a public IP and a DNS entry that you can SSH into and have sudo on